thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 This version of cstools scriptability supports the following scenarios:

-* Extract TML based on specific GUIDs (with and without related content)
+* Export TML based on specific GUIDs (with and without related content)
-* Extract TML based on a ThoughtSpot TAG (with and without related content)
+* Export TML based on a ThoughtSpot TAG (with and without related content)
 * Import TML (update and create new) with complex dependency handling (updated)
+* :sparkles: Supports exporting connections
 * :sparkles: Support a mapping file of GUIDs with automatic updates for new content (new)
 * :sparkles: Compare two TML files for differences (new)
 * :sparkles: Generate an empty mapping file (new)